Delaware.gov logo

 Toliara is a radiated tortoise who lives at the Brandywine Zoo.
 Radiated tortoises are reptiles and considered among the most beautiful in the world.
 His ancestors emerged on land shortly after dinosaurs became extinct some 65 million years ago.

 What About Kestrels?
-The Brandywine Zoo is Finding Out
+DNREC is Finding Out

 The American kestrel is a pint-sized yet ferocious aerial predator notorious for taking out tree swallows or bluebirds in mid-air.
 About the size of a mourning dove, this raptor is the smallest and most colorful falcon in North America.
+But the species is also in danger.
+Kestrel populations have been falling, with the Mid-Atlantic region experiencing the greatest decline.

 Jellyfish to Watch Out For